 Legislative Advisory: Today at the State House

-Package of Legislation Seeking to Address the Misclassification of Independent Contractors Clears the Assembly Labor Committee
+Package of Legislation Seeking to Address the Misclassification of Independent Contractors Released from the Senate Labor Committee

-A-5838 (DeAngelo / Danielson): This bill permits the Commissioner of Labor to issue a stop-work order against any employer who is in violation of any State wage, benefit and tax laws, including the misclassification of workers.
+S-4229 (Madden): This bill permits the Commissioner of Labor to issue a stop-work order against any employer who is in violation of any state wage, benefit and tax laws, including the misclassification of workers.

-A-5842 (Chiaravalloti / Moriarty): This bill permits the Division of Taxation to share with the Department of Labor information such as tax statements, reports, audit files, returns, or reports of any investigation so they can better coordinate enforcement of misclassification and other laws.
+S-4228 (Lagana / Madden): This bill permits the Division of Taxation to share with the Department of Labor tax statements, reports, audit files, returns, or reports of any investigation so they can better coordinate enforcement of misclassification and other laws.

-A-5840 (Carter / Verrelli): This bill establishes joint liability by making any client employer and any labor contractor providing workers to the client employer subject to joint and several liability and shared civil legal responsibility for any violations of the provisions of State employer tax laws, including provisions concerning the misclassification of workers.
+S-4225 (Greenstein / Madden): This bill establishes joint liability by making any client employer and any labor contractor providing workers to the client employer subject to joint and several liability and shared civil legal responsibility for any violations of state employer tax laws, including provisions concerning the misclassification of workers.

-A-5843 (Speight / Verrelli / Moriarty): Requires employers to post notice to employees regarding the misclassification of workers.
+S-4227 Lagana / Greenstein): Requires employers to post notice to employees regarding the misclassification of workers.